brooksmtownsend/wasmcloud-inventory-demo/industry/branchmanager/README.md

 ## Message Topics

-The actor responds to the following message topics (with prefix "munderdifflin"):
+The actor responds to the following message topics:

+- **munderdifflin.rundown**: To publish a rundown of all inventory contents.

+## HTTP Endpoints

+The actor supports the following `POST` endpoints to update inventory:

-- **shipment**: To handle new shipments and update the inventory accordingly.
+- **/shipment**: To handle new shipments and update the inventory accordingly.
-- **order**: To process new orders and update the inventory.
+- **/order**: To process new orders and update the inventory.
-- **rundown**: To publish a rundown of all inventory contents.

 ## Dependencies